SE-P10/SPG/Documentation/order-flow.md

 # Order flow

-booked - first status
-    pending -> farmer confirmation no money
-    or
-    confirmed -> farmer confirmation ready -> arrived in warehouse delivering -> optional if in local delivered
+booked or pending - first status (if there are topup's change the eventually status of pending in booked ) confirmed or canceled  -> after  farmer confirmation (decrease the wallets and delete pending orders ) toDeliver -> warehouse acknowledge deliver